-Dan Caruso, Chairman and CEO
+Dan Caruso, Co-Founder, Chairman & CEO

 Dan Caruso is Chairman and CEO of Zayo Group.
 As an angel investor, Dan helped found Envysion where he served as Chairman from 2006 to 2013.
 Dan is also a former Board Member of GTS Central Europe and Director of New Global Telecom.
 He has an MBA from the University of Chicago and a BS in Mechanical Engineering from the University of Illinois.